stellar/stellar-etl-airflow/README.md

 [This file](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_coingecko_api_to_gcs_task.py) creates a CSV file from the CoinGecko API and uploads it to Google Cloud Storage, inside of a bucket.
 The file is named after the destination_blob_name parameter and the columns parameter is used to create the CSV file with the specified columns.

+### **build_check_execution_date_task**

+[This file](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_check_execution_date_task.py) checks if the current date is in the list of dates that are set to reset the DAG.
+If the current date is in the list, the DAG will continue to run the tasks that are set to run on the reset date.
+If the current date is not in the list, the DAG will stop running the tasks that are set to run on the reset date.

 <br>